jandraor/delays/readme.md

 approach’s robustness by testing various transmissibility levels, generation times, and data fidelity (overdispersion).
 Finally, we apply the proposed approach to data from the 1918 influenza pandemic.
-We anticipate that this work will mitigate potentially large errors in the estimation of $\Re_0$..
+We anticipate that this work will mitigate biases in estimating $\Re_0$.

 ## Resources